alexdon256/CinemaSearch/docs/SETUP.md

 - Verifies DNS is pointing to your server
 - Requests SSL certificate from Let's Encrypt
 - Automatically updates Nginx configuration with SSL paths
-- Enables HTTPS with security headers
+- Enables HTTPS with security headers (HSTS, TLS 1.2/1.3)
 - Sets up automatic certificate renewal

+**Note:** The HTTP to HTTPS redirect is already configured before SSL installation.
+After installing SSL, the redirect will work fully and HTTPS will be accessible.

 **Expected output:** You should see success messages and certificate paths.